 Tenants and staff who observe a banned person in the public housing premises from which they are banned will need to notify the NSW Police.

 Exemptions and variations

-In circumstances where a banned person is unreasonably disadvantaged, FACS may vary or revoke a banning notice.
-FACS Director Housing Services within the local District has the delegation to vary or revoke a banning notice.
+In circumstances where a banned person is unreasonably disadvantaged, DCJ may vary or revoke a banning notice.
+DCJ Director Housing Services within the local District has the delegation to vary or revoke a banning notice.